mongodb/specifications/source/sessions/driver-sessions.rst

 ========================
 A driver MUST only obtain an implicit session after it successfully checks out a connection.
 This limits the number of implicit sessions to never exceed the maximum connection pool size.
-The motivation for this behavior is to prevent many sessions from being created in a scenario where only a limited number are actually needed to execute operations.
+The motivation for this behavior is to prevent too many sessions from being created in a scenario where only a limited number are actually needed to execute operations (i.e. TooManyLogicalSessions error).

 This only applies to implicit sessions, explicit sessions should not be modified to be bound by connection checkout in this way.